vaadin/base-starter-connect/README.md

+# This project has been archived

+Vaadin Connect is being integrated into [Vaadin Flow](https://github.com/vaadin/flow).
+You can build a project with [Vaadin Starter](https://vaadin.com/start).

 # Vaadin Connect starter

 This is the Vaadin Connect starter that can be used to simplify the new Vaadin Connect based project creation.